ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkIndirectCommandsLayoutUsageFlagBitsNV.md

 - `VK_INDIRECT_COMMANDS_LAYOUT_USAGE_INDEXED_SEQUENCES_BIT_NV` specifies
-  that the input data for the sequences is not implicitly indexed from 0..sequencesUsed but a user provided `VkBuffer` encoding the index is provided.
+  that the input data for the sequences is not implicitly indexed from 0..sequencesUsed, but an application-provided `VkBuffer` encoding the index is provided.

 - `VK_INDIRECT_COMMANDS_LAYOUT_USAGE_UNORDERED_SEQUENCES_BIT_NV`
   specifies that the processing of sequences **can** happen at an